pkamra/recommendation-engine-full-stack/README.md

 - Delete the Cloud 9 environments
 - Delete the deployed sagemaker endpoints
 - Launch Sagemaker studio in which you did all your work.
+- Delete all files in the Sagemaker studio.
 - Shut down Sagemaker studio environment.
 - Delete the user profile from the Sagemaker domain.
 For that all apps associated with User In User Details section should be deleted.
 - Follow this link to delete user https://docs.aws.amazon.com/sagemaker/latest/dg/domain-user-profile-add-remove.html